raphasampaio/MultidimensionalSparseArrays.jl/README.md

 The following are the key exports of the package:

-- `NDSparseArray`: The multidimensional sparse array type.
+- `NDSparseArray`: The n-dimensional sparse array type.
 - `nnz`: Get the number of non-zero elements.
 - `sparsity`: Get the fraction of zero elements.
 - `stored_indices`, `stored_values`, `stored_pairs`: Iterators for stored elements.